getsentry/rfcs/text/0014-continue-traces.md

 ```

 In case someone starts another nested transaction without passing in any context, a new trace will be started and the Dynamic Sampling Context is lost as well.
+Using transactions inside transactions was a workaround as the span summary view was not available back then.

 # Options Considered